 Be sure to overlap your squares slightly to give yourself a seam allowance when sewing all your geese together.
 If you omit this step, the points of your flying geese will be lost inside your seam.

-Method 2 – No Waste Method (4 blocks)
+Method 2 - No Waste Method (4 Flying Geese Blocks)

 Pros of this Method